apache/directory-fortress-core/README-CONFIG.md

 ___________________________________________________________________________________
 ## SECTION 5.
 Precedence of Artifacts found in the Fortress Configuration Subsystem

-This subsystem has been hard wired to pick up properties in the following order:
+This subsystem has been hard wired to the following order:
  1. fortress.properties file - found on the classpath of that name.
  2. Java system properties - to override any of the 13 properties listed above.
  3. LDAP configuration node - found by config coordinates set in the fortress.properties file itself.